How Can Michigan Drivers avoid points

-Michigan Drivers will be able to avoid first traffic violation because the Secretary of State will not make the points or information from the ticket available to insurance companies for Michigan drivers who successfully complete the BDIC through an approved sponsor.
-This is an online course that allows Michigan drivers to avoid getting points on their license for minor traffic violations.
-Michigan Secretary of State’s new “Basic Driver Improvement Course” can be found by clicking Michigan Basic Driver Improvement Course.
+Michigan Drivers will be able to avoid first traffic violation because the Secretary of State will not make the points or information from the ticket available to insurance companies for Michigan drivers who complete the BDIC through an approved sponsor.
+This online course allows Michigan drivers to avoid getting points on their license for minor traffic violations.
+Michigan Secretary of State’s new “Basic Driver Improvement Course” can be found by clicking the Michigan Basic Driver Improvement Course.

 Drivers are still responsible for paying fines and court costs involved in the traffic violation.

 Michigan drivers can only take the course once to avoid points

 A driver is not eligible if he or she: